PyFunceble/domain2idna/README.md

 # domains2idna

-## The tool to convert domains the famous IDNA format.
+## The tool to convert domains to the famous IDNA format.

 * * *